 6. Automate your bills.

 The stress of keeping up with due dates adds up.
 Forgetful moments happen, and late fees and credit dips do, too.
-Time spent navigating automated systems and getting checks in the mail are more frustrating than they should be.
+Time spent navigating automated systems and getting checks in the mail is more frustrating than it should be.

 Many companies offer savings when you automate your bills, such as on a consistent monthly phone or internet rate.
 Save money and time by automating your bills.

 Bulky, heavy furniture fills up rooms in the house, requires too much cleaning, has limited purpose and might make you feel claustrophobic.
 Well-built, multipurpose furniture and items in your home will simplify your space, open up a room and decrease stress.
 Relieve your decorating budget, your time and your sanity, without sacrificing style.

 Maintaining simplicity in your life will free up your time and ability to enjoy life more.
 Live a fulfilling life without filling it with items that hold you back, and save money and your sanity by focusing on simplicity.